gtuck/web3400/php_samples.md

     $results = $stmt->fetchAll(PDO::FETCH_ASSOC);

-    //Use a foreach loop to use/display each result foreach ($results as $row) {
+    //A foreach loop is used to access each row returned foreach ($results as $row) {
         // process each row
     }